 Macalester invites applications for two tenure-track positions at the assistant professor level to begin Fall 2018.
-Candidates must have or be completing a PhD in Computer Science.
+Candidates who have, or are completing, a Ph.D. in Computer Science are preferred, but closely related fields may also be considered.
 They must have a strong commitment to both teaching and research in an undergraduate liberal arts environment.
 We are especially interested in candidates who are enthusiastic to teach a broad range of undergraduate courses.
 This person will be expected to contribute to the teaching of our introductory and core courses as well as advanced courses, and to mentor undergraduate research.

 Macalester offers majors in Computer Science, Mathematics, and Applied Mathematics and Statistics, and minors in Computer Science, Mathematics, and Statistics, as well as a new minor in Data Science.
 We encourage innovative pedagogy and curriculum, and emphasize computer science's interdisciplinary connections.
 We have close relationships with several disciplines both within and beyond the sciences, and we are interested in candidates whose work spans disciplinary boundaries.
 Areas of highest priority include computer and data security and privacy, mobile and ubiquitous computing, computer networks and systems.

 - Computer Science: Computer Science Major | Computer Science Minor